foreverfighter/coding-for-non-coders/README.md

 [A primer](http://docutils.sourceforge.net/docs/user/rst/quickstart.html)
 TODO

-### What are tests?

-Tests are functions separate from your software, which tell you whether your [**code**](#what-is-code) works the way it's supposed to.

-Tests have 3 or 4 parts.

-1. Setup the test.
-2. Exercise the test function.
-3. Assert the expected results.
-4. Teardown the test.

 ### What are some common testing pitfalls?

 Tests should test inputs from the public interface and returns to the public interface.